California Prop 65 Compliance for Amazon Sellers: Complete Guide to Avoid Violations

 Documentation automation reduces manual compliance tasks while ensuring consistent record-keeping.
 Use product information management systems that track chemical data, maintain supplier certifications, and flag products requiring warning updates when regulations change.

 Staff training programs ensure consistent compliance application across your organization.
 Train team members on Prop 65 basics, documentation requirements, and escalation procedures.
-Include compliance responsibilities in job descriptions and performance evaluations.
+Include compliance responsibilities in job descriptions and performance evaluations to maintain accountability.

 Regular audit cycles identify compliance gaps before they trigger enforcement actions.
 Conduct quarterly reviews of high-risk products, annual assessments of all products, and immediate reviews when regulations change or customer complaints suggest exposure issues.